 How to Eliminate Fast-Reproducing Aphids

-To eliminate aphids, I recommend Dr. Killigan’s Six Feet Under—a non-toxic, plant-based, kill-on-contact insect spray that can be used around children and pets.
+To eliminate aphids, I recommend Dr. Killigan’s Insect Buster, which you fill with Dust to Dust.
+The Insect Buster greatly enhances the benefits of Dust to Dust on plants through its hyper-targeted application and precise distribution method.
+Dust To Dust, a safer more effective alternative to diatomaceous earth, with proven kill times of up to 50% faster, is safe for use around children and pets, though it is recommended that one lets the dust particles settle first, as overexposure can irritate both a person's lungs and skin.
 To keep your whole family safe, including your fur balls, it is best to avoid mainstream products, as they are often filled of toxic chemicals.
 This, though, does not mean that you have to settle for less-effective solutions.

 Final Word on How to Get Rid of Aphids

-Dr. Killigan’s Six Feet Under is a non-toxic tool that we should all have in our arsenal.
-It’s powerful kill-on-contact effect on aphids is only the beginning of its story of triumph and victory over many creepy crawlies that you’ll most likely come into contact with one day.
-See Six Feet Under’s User Guide for more information and enjoy your journey to a bug-free home.
+Dr. Killigan’s Insect Buster is a tool that we should all have in our arsenal.
+It’s powerful killing effect, with the use of Dust to Dust, on aphids is only the beginning of its story of triumph and victory over many creepy crawlies that you’ll most likely come into contact with one day.
+See the Insect Buster's product guide for more information and enjoy your journey to a bug-free home.